Itomigna2/Muesli-lunarlander/README.md

 ### Current progress & Near-term plan
   * Now we are trying to use the CNN encoder for RGB input environment, but it's not work well now.
   * We will try to implement stable network architecture(following the Figure 10. in the paper) and check the losses and lines for a while.
+    * (Maybe the problem in this code is the wrong hidden state encoding layer.
+It has to have the same channel as input but I flattened that into one vector.
+I will fix it.)
   * For speed up the experiments, we will try to change environnment to vectorized environment.